 No More Deaths, et al. v.
 U.S. Customs and Border Protection, 1:21-cv-00954 (S.D.N.Y., filed Feb.
 3, 2021)

-Documentation by No More Deaths (“NMD”), a border aid organization, suggests that Border Patrol has often failed to carry out its search and rescue responsibilities: in 63% of all border distress calls referred to Border Patrol, the agency did not conduct any confirmed search or rescue mobilization.
+Documentation by No More Deaths (NMD), a border aid organization, suggests that Border Patrol has often failed to carry out its search and rescue responsibilities: in 63% of all border distress calls referred to Border Patrol, the agency did not conduct any confirmed search or rescue mobilization.
 And when Border Patrol does initiate searches, they are significantly less effective when compared to searches for missing or lost U.S. citizens.
 Some Border Patrol searches last less than a day, or scarcely an hour.
 Documentation by local human rights organizations shows that in over 100 cases over a two-year period, Border Patrol agents actively interfered with family and humanitarian-organization led search efforts.
-In April 2019, NMD and the Center for Constitutional Rights (“CCR”) filed a FOIA request seeking information about CBP’s practices and policies relating to emergency services it claims to provide along the U.S.-Mexico border.
+In April 2019, NMD and the Center for Constitutional Rights (CCR) filed a Freedom of Information Act (FOIA) request seeking information about CBP’s practices and policies relating to emergency services it claims to provide along the U.S.-Mexico border.
 In February 2021, after CBP failed to provide records for over 20 months, NMD and CCR filed a complaint seeking to compel an immediate, expedited search for and disclosure of requested records.
 The government filed its answer to the complaint in March 2021.
+As of April 2022, CBP’s production of responsive material is ongoing.

 Counsel: Center for Constitutional Rights